ome/ngff/rfc/x/index.md

 ## Implementation

-This description of the RFC process will refer frequently to the visual diagram (TODO: Link).
-Readers may want to familiar themselves with it at this point.
+This description of the RFC process will refer frequently to the [visual diagram][dia] Readers may want to familiar themselves with it at this point.
-Identifiers such as “D1”, “R2”, “S3”, refer to steps in that diagram.
+Identifiers such as "D1", "R2", "S3", refer to steps in that diagram.

 ### Phases